Vitamin C, also known as ascorbic acid, is a water-soluble vitamin.

 Minimal Vitamin C dosages range from 500 mg. – 2000 mg. and therapeutic dosages range from 2000 mg. – 30 grams (30, 000 mg).

-Vitamin C should never be taken with aspirin as the aspirin has been shown to block the effect of Vitamin C. If you need to take both, simply don’t take them together.
-Separate them by a few hours.
+Vitamin C should never be taken with aspirin as the aspirin has been shown to block the effect of Vitamin C. If you need to take both, simply separate them by a few hours.

-Vitamin C is water-soluble, non-toxic and is considered an extremely safe vitamin.
+Vitamin C is water-soluble, non-toxic and considered an extremely safe vitamin.

-When taken without being “buffered”, Vitamin C can cause some gastrointestinal discomfort.
-This is what is known as Vitamin C tolerance level.
+When taken without being “buffered,” Vitamin C can cause some gastrointestinal discomfort.
 If you experience GI discomfort, simply decrease your dose until the discomfort dissipates.

-To avoid these all together, there are 2 things you can do:
+To avoid side effects all together, there are 2 things you can do:

-- Slowly increase the Vitamin C by 500 mg. per week to tolerance.
+- Slowly increase Vitamin C dosage by 500 mg. per week to tolerance.

 - Take what is known as buffered Vitamin C. Most people who take buffered Vitamin C experience little to no GI discomfort.
-Dr. Linus Pauling recommended this form of Vitamin C for this very reason.
+For this reason, Dr. Linus Pauling recommended this form of Vitamin C.

 - What “They” Don’t Tell You: Vitamin C and Half-Life